 I'm currently an associate professor at the Institute of Theoretical Astrophysics at the University of Oslo.
 I took my master (2010) and my PhD (2013) at the University of Oslo and I had a postdoc at the University of Oxford and at the Universty of Portsmouth before going back home.

-AST5220 Cosmology II (S2020) - Included in this course, which also covers the theory, is a numerical based project (basically write your own CAMB/CLASS code; availiable on the page linked) on the formation of the CMB and structures in the Universe.
+AST5220 Cosmology II (S2020; S2021).
+Master and PhD course.
+This course covers the theory and contains a numerical based project (basically write your own CAMB/CLASS code; availiable on the page linked) on the formation of the CMB and structures in the Universe.
 The linked page contains all the background material needed to understand the theory, code templates for doing the numerical project plus a link to a Slack page if you have any questions.

-Introduction to theoretical cosmology (2017) - Slides / lecture notes.
+Introduction to theoretical cosmology (2017).
+PhD lectures.
+Slides / lecture notes.